dgrammatiko/Joomla.gzip.control/README.md

 Also you can specify easily your own User Agents (BOTs most of the time) that feel happier with plain uncompressed html!

-For example on the Plugin's setup page you can type:
+E.g. on the Plugin's setup page you can type:

 ```
 Firefox|IOS